NEW TRENDS IN EXHIBITION LAYOUTS

 animated cameos

 Some layouts make good use of animation.
 It may be a seaplane with rotating propeller or could even be cars moving down a guided road system.
-Some layouts have flickering bonfires or arc welding light emanating from a workshop.
+Our layout has a flickering bonfire and arc welding light emanating from the engine shed.
 Again, the possibilities are endless and must certainly add something to the show.

 loco smoke